Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Home and road insights

-- In three home games this season, Tampa Bay has gone over the total every time.
+- Tampa Bay has gone over the total in all three home games this season.

-- Buccaneers home games this season average 50.8 total points, 3.8 more than this contest's over/under (47).

-- Chicago is 1-2 overall, with only one win against the spread, away from home.
+- Chicago is 1-2 overall, with only one win against the spread, in away games.

-- In three road games this year, Chicago has gone over the total once.
+- Chicago has gone over the total once in three road games this year.

-- The average total in Bears away games this season is 45.8 points, 1.2 fewer than this outing's over/under (47).
+- The average total in Bears away games this season is 45.8 points, 1.2 fewer than this contest's over/under (47).

 Powered by Data Skrive.